 Avalanche Slope from Base of Mummy Mt.
 Nose Cliff

 Thus far, the summit of Mummy Mountain’s Forehead has been illusive.
 On the East side it is surrounded by sheer cliffs.
 I have not yet checked out the South, North and West sides.
-Even so, the Eastern approach described in this article offers unique and spectacular views of the entire East side of Mummy Mountain from Forehead to Toes, along with Cougar Ridge and the North Loop Trail Ridge including Fletcher Peak in the background.
-La Madre Mountain, the Mt.
-Charleston Observatory and the Sheep Range are clearly seen along with glimpses of Centennial Hills.
+Even so, the Eastern approach described in this article offers unique and spectacular views of the entire East side of Mummy Mountain from Mummy’s Forehead to Mummy’s Toe, along with Cougar Ridge and the North Loop Trail Ridge including Fletcher Peak in the background.
+La Madre Mountain, the Air Force Radar Station on Angel Peak and the Sheep Range are clearly seen along with glimpses of Centennial Hills.
 And, further exploration may uncover an approach to the summit by skirting the base of the cliffs until an opening is found.
 No promises!

-As you’re traveling Deer Creek Rd., about half way between the North Loop Trailhead and the intersection of Lee Canyon Road, there is an obscure, unmarked unpaved road on the left.
+As you’re traveling Deer Creek Road, about half way between the North Loop Trailhead and the intersection of Lee Canyon Road, there is an obscure, unmarked unpaved road on the left.
 Just because it was there, I decided to take it.
-Bonanza!!
+Woo-hoo!!
 Within about 100 feet and around a corner hidden from Deer Creek Road there is a huge parking area that could fit 50-100 vehicles!
-It’s clearly a U.S. Forest Service managed road and parking area.
-Very well graded and well kept.
+That parking area serves multiple purposes.
+It’s a lower parking area for Camp Stimpson, a parking access for Forest Road 078 and a Search and Rescue staging area.
+As such, it’s very well graded and well kept.
 There are no trailheads, but this turns out to be a great jumping off point to Mummy Mountain’s Head area and the Northern Rim of Mummy Mountain’s Mid-section.

 Parking Lot to Camp Stimpson or Left Canyon Ridge

-At the end of the parking area a very well graded unpaved road continues upward.
+At the end of the parking area, the well graded unpaved Forest Road 078 continues upward.
 Within about 200 feet there is a split to the left.
 I did not take that road this time around, but stuck to the better graded right fork.
 I was on foot.
 The road continues to wind upward, definitely one of the best graded roads in all of the Spring Mountains.
 Just before it dips downward, you have a choice.
 You can head down, or leave the road and head up the ridge (no trails…just wilderness) to your left.
 In the future, I will choose the left ridge.
 Here’s why:

 Camp Stimpson LDS Youth Camp

 On this day, I continued on the excellent road.
 Shortly after dipping down, the road ends at the entrance to probably one of the most, if not the most elaborate, modern camps anywhere on the planet.
 It is Camp Stimpson, an LDS youth camp.
 I estimate the sleeping quarters, stadium and other facilities could accommodate hundreds of youth…at least 200.
-The camp is often active, which is why I would select the wilderness ridge instead so as not to disturb camp activities by being a stranger wandering through a youth camp!
+The camp is often active, which is why I would select the wilderness ridge beginning at the Deer Creek Catch Pen Trailhead instead so as not to disturb camp activities by being a stranger wandering through a youth camp!

 However, on this day, I passed through the entrance arch and headed up a stairway on the left that ended in a platform and a trailhead.
 I took the trailhead, passing above the 1/4-1/2 mile long camp complex winding its way up the canyon.